iDsiddy/VHDL-Verilog-Projects/README.md

 ## Notes

-A lot of the testbench files & simulation outputs are a **Work in Progess**, they will be added as and when completed
+A lot of the design & testbench files and simulation outputs are a **Work in Progess**, a lot of furbishing goes into them.
+They will be added as and when completed, Thank you!

 ## **License**